Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Correlation of energy and time observables

 \section{Correlation of energy and time observables}

 The overall hit time distribution for \SI{40}{\GeV} pions is shown in \autoref{fig:TimeDistribution} on two different time scales.
-Three different regimes can be identified: The instantaneous part up to about \SI{3}{\ns}, governed by the time resolution of the detector, an intermediate, exponentially falling, part mainly due to hits caused by neutron elastic scattering, and a late tail dominated by neutron capture events.
+The zero time is calibrated such that a muon hitting a cell would produce a time stamp of $t=0$.
+Thus, the time of flight of the particles between the layers is already taken into account in the calibration.
+Time stamps below zero are due to the smearing introduced by the finite time resolution.
+In \autoref{fig:TimeDistribution} three different regimes can be identified: The instantaneous part up to about \SI{3}{\ns}, governed by the time resolution of the detector, an intermediate, exponentially falling, part mainly due to hits caused by neutron elastic scattering, and a late tail dominated by neutron capture events.
 In the present study, the fraction of energy deposited later than \SI{3}{\ns} is adopted as the variable to characterize the timing behaviour of an event.
 The hits contributing to this fraction are indicated in red in \autoref{fig:TimeDistribution}.
 In \autoref{fig:mean_eDepLateHits1} the median value of this fraction is shown over the range of beam energies considered.
 The shaded region visualizes the central \SI{50}{\percent}-interval.
 The median value is about \SI{3}{\percent} for most beam energies and slightly higher for lower energies.
 The monotonic decrease of this value is expected, as the electromagnetic fraction is increasing for higher energies, resulting in a reduction of the influence of the neutron-dominated later parts of the shower.